-An important component of the total airframe noise is the airfoil self-noise, which is due to the interaction between an airfoil blade and the turbulence produced in its own boundary layer and near wake.
+A vital component of the total airframe noise is the airfoil self-noise, which is due to the interaction between an airfoil blade and the turbulence produced in its boundary layer and near wake.

-Performance optimization can be applied to understand the behaviour of airfoils and make designs with reduced noise.
+Performance optimization can be applied to understand the behavior of airfoils and make designs with reduced noise.

 The self-noise data set used in this example was processed by NASA.
 It was obtained from a series of aerodynamic and acoustic tests of two and three-dimensional airfoil blade sections conducted in an anechoic wind tunnel.

-The basic goal here is to model the sound pressure level, as a function of the airfoil features and air speed.
+The fundamental goal here is to model the sound pressure level as a function of the airfoil features and airspeed.

 In that way, this problem has the 6 following variables:

-Once all the data set information has been set, we are ready to perform some analytics, to check the quality of the data.
+Once all the data set information has been set, we will perform some analytics to check the quality of the data.

 For instance, we can calculate the data distribution.
 The next figure depicts the histogram for the target variable.